jeremyhilado/seir-224-project-2/readme.md

 ---

-### Potential Project Ideas
+### Project Ideas

 For this project, work with your team to build a creative product that you actually think someone will want to use.

-We won't have time to do tons of customer research, but take some time to brainstorm.
-If you're struggling for ideas, you can check out the [GA Project Gallery](http://gallery.ga.co).
+All students are required to submit a project 3 idea as an issue [here](https://github.com/ga-wdi-exercises/project3/issues).
+The deadline for submission is March 10 at 9:00AM.

+After groups have been announced during project 3 kickoff, teams will have one hour to select an idea from all submissions.
+Students will then inform their assigned instructor of the idea their team has chosen.
+Ideas will be approved on a first-come, first-serve basis.

+**Teams may not choose an idea that any group member has submitted.**

 ---